Skin school, Acne, Anti-aging, Skincare

 In the meantime, you can eliminate flakes with a mild (I said MILD!) physical exfoliant.

-Some good options: a konjac sponge or a gentle exfoliating powder.
+Some good options are a Konjac sponge or a gentle exfoliating powder cleanser.
 Use sparingly (I did a quick scrub once a week) and gently slough flakes away without irritating your sensitized skin.

 Tretinoin Irritation